 Removal of stall waste generates significant amounts of organic material, which depends on stall management and on chosen bedding material.
-Practicing complete daily muckingout generates a much higher quantity of spent material compared e.g. to a 14-day deep litter practice, in which new bedding material is added each day without removing the existent one.
-In practice, the feces are often removed daily in order to reduce odors nuisance and noxious gasses [13].
+Practicing complete daily mucking-out generates a much higher quantity of spent material compared e.g. to a 14-day deep litter practice, in which new bedding material is added each day without removing the existent one.
+In practice, the faeces are often removed daily in order to reduce odour nuisances and noxious gasses [14].

 It is difficult to obtain detailed data on generation of horse stall waste.
-One horse itself (à 454 kg) produces on average 17 kg feces and 9 L urine per day (see [14], citing literature).
+One horse itself (à 454 kg) produces on average 17 kg faeces and 9 litres of urine per day (see [15], citing literature).
 The following figures provide an idea of the horse manure amounts (including bedding material) collected in selected countries:

-- USA: 27.6106 Mg/a [15] (which however is not fully in agreement with below mentioned average figure) - Germany: 8106 Mg/a collected from stables (year 2008, see [13], based on data provided by the German Equestrian Association)
+- USA: 27.6106 Mg/a [16] (which however is not fully in agreement with below mentioned average figure) - Germany: 8106 Mg/a collected from stables (year 2008, see [14], based on data provided by the German Equestrian Association)

-On average, one horse produces 8 to 14 Mg of collectable wet manure including bedding material [2] [9].
+On average, one horse produces 8 to 14 Mg of collectable wet manure including bedding material [3, 10].
 From previously mentioned data it can therefore be deducted that global annual horse manure production is between $50010^6$ and $80010^6$ Mg/a.
 It can further be deducted that in Europe alone, annual horse stall waste generation can be assumed to amount to a total of 40 to 70 million Mg/a.

-Around a quarter to a third of the total wet weight of final manure stems from the bedding material [2] [14].
+Around a quarter to a third of the total wet weight of final manure stems from the bedding material [3, 15].
 When looking at the volumes, these relations are different, since the bedding materials typically show low density and therefore have decisive influence on the generated volumes.

-On average, manure including bedding from one horse typically accumulates to a volumetric rate of around 0.06 m3 per day [9].
-However, horse manure based on straw was noticed to result in up to about twice as much volume as manure with other bedding materials (see Table 1), when stall cleaning was processed in the same way [16] (focus was put on avoiding all removal of clean bedding).
-Below data provide an indication of minimum to expected amounts, but it needs to be kept in mind that amounts will be higher if clean bedding material will be removed during the cleaning of box stalls.
+On average, manure including bedding from one horse typically accumulates to a volumetric rate of around 0.06 m3 per day [10].
+However, horse manure based on straw was noticed to result in up to about twice as much volume as manure with other bedding materials (see Table 1), when stall cleaning was processed in the same way [17] (focus was put on avoiding all removal of clean bedding).
+Below data provide an indication of minimum amounts to expected, but it needs to be kept in mind that amounts will be higher if clean bedding material will be removed during the cleaning of box stalls.